madmous/madClones/README.md

 ## Areas for Improvements / involvement

 * Add a white background color to each board section (star, user and users)
+* Work on a better model for the store and the response from server
 * Add create a new board feature
 * Add create a new team feature
 * Add star/unstar board feature